mnitpro/device_xiaomi_cas/README.md

-Device configuration for Xiaomi MI 10 Ultra
+Device configuration for Xiaomi Mi 10 Ultra
 =========================================

 The Xiaomi Mi 10 Ultra (codenamed _"cas"_) is a high-end smartphone from Xiaomi.